 The treatment of varicose veins is important not only for aesthetic improvement, but also for pain relief and prevention of more serious conditions.
-The University of Kansas Health System offers state-of-the-art technologies and minimally invasive treatment options for both varicose veins and spider veins.
+The comprehensive Vein Center at The University of Kansas Health System offers state-of-the-art technologies and minimally invasive treatment options for both varicose veins and spider veins.

 What are varicose veins?